Android Central Verdict

 - You want an easy to use wearable

-- You don't want to spend $400 on a smartwatch
+- You don't want to spend nearly $400 on a smartwatch

 - You prefer fitness trackers or bands

 Garmin is the preferred fitness wearable brand for many serious athletes, and with the Venu series, it's making a strong case to pull the uncommitted away from the likes of Apple, Samsung, and Fitbit.
-I wish they would have priced this device closer to $300, or even $350.
+I wish they would have priced this device closer to $300.
 That would make it a really compelling alternative to Fitbit's latest smartwatches and even the lower-priced Apple Watch SE, and I think it could more than hold its own at that price point.

 The Garmin Venu 2 is the best smartwatch that I've ever worn that wasn't made by Apple.
 It looks and feels great, does just about everything you'd expect pretty well, and is extremely easy to use.
 What keeps me from giving it a near-perfect score, however, is its price.

 This article was originally published in May 2021.
 It was updated in November 2021 with the following changes.

 - Updated pricing to reflect recent sales.